 Gluten free pasta bake recipe – fusilli pasta made from chickpeas in a rich creole style tomato sauce and topped with melt-in-your-mouth oozing vegan cheese

-Who doesn’t love a good ole pasta bake?
+Who doesn’t love a good ole gluten free pasta bake?
 I mean c’mon be honest all that cheese topped on a nice bit of pasta is bound to get your mouth watering.
 I’m a lover of pasta bake, when done properly meaning the pasta is al dante or a little shy of that and the tomato sauce is rich and full of flavour.

 While I won’t proclaim to be the expert of making pasta bake HOWEVER I have had my fair share of poorly prepared pasta bakes.
 I can tell the difference between a delicious and awful tasting bake for sure.
 My pasta bake is the epitome of fusion food where the deep south meets Italy with this creole fusion.

 I know for some creole food seems rather complex to make and often entrenched with an abundance of seasoning but I promise you this recipe isn’t difficult especially if you’re already familiar with the traditional pasta bake.
 I would describe this as a culinary twist or remix if you wish.

 The majority of the ingredients are things you already stock in your pantry/vegetable basket.
 I will forewarn you that most of your time will be devoted to prepping the creole tomato sauce, as this is where the magic happens.
 The tomato sauce is what gives the dish its creole flair.

 Speaking of, let’s briefly touch on its origins, creole cuisine is a style of cooking that originates from Louisiana with influences from the British, French, Haitian, Spanish, German, Irish and Amerindians.
 Some common dishes include jambalaya, gumbo, crawfish etouffee.

 This is my jambalaya recipe that I created which includes the holy trinity